BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step5.md

 ## E2E testing

-It is perhaps easy to believe that because our application works purely code-wise in our local environment, that everything is peace and joy.
-However, a small part is missing for a complete testcoverage, which is how the application works in practice, ie when a user actually uses the application.
-It is very possible that things may appear here that are not completely covered by previous tests.
+It is perhaps easy to believe that because our application works purely code-wise in our immediate environment, that everything is peace and joy.
+However, we can probably not really be sure that our application works perfectly if a user would use it.
+It is very possible that problems may arise that we do not really cover with our two previous tests.

 **This is where E2E tests come in handy!**

+Like metioned before in this tutorial, the main purpose of E2E tests is to test the **functionality and performance** of an application under product-like circumstances.
+The main goal is to as much as possible, simulate what a potential user scenario would look like from the start to finish.
+What is importante to mention as well is that there is a difference between having a system that **works** and having a system that behaves as it should.

 So, to be able to test user flows within a web-application such as ours, we need to run our application on a webbrowser.
 For this, we will be using **Puppeteer**, a Node library which provides a high-level API to control Chrome over the DevTools protocol.